-1. Participates in the DTR Permit Review process, and reviews design and construction documents to designate and assign room numbers in d.
-The Division of Technical Resources (DTR), ORFDO:
+1. Participates in the DTR Permit Review process, and reviews design and construction documents to designate and assign room numbers in compliance with Exhibit 1-Room Numbering Standards.

-- compliance with Exhibit 1-Room Numbering Standards. - 2.
-Approves room and space number changes. - 3.
+- 2. Approves room and space number changes. - 3.
 Coordinates room numbering with the PO/COR. - 4.
 Reviews record drawings to verify room numbers comply with program guidance.